 - Built-in speakers: No

-One of the biggest selling points for this stage piano is its intuitive hands-on workflow.
-The RD-2000 features eight assignable knobs and nine assignable faders, all with LED indicators.
+One of the biggest selling points for this stage piano is its intuitive hands-on workflow, which is fantastic for beginners.
+The RD-2000 EX features eight assignable knobs and nine assignable faders, all with LED indicators.

-It also provides eight assignable keyboard zones and a range of iconic vintage effects like the BOSS CE-1 Chorus, and Roland Dimension D. Throw in an onboard 24-bit/192 kHz audio interface and extensive connectivity, and the RD-2000 is an expressive performer’s dream.
+It also provides eight assignable keyboard zones and a range of iconic vintage effects like the Boss CE-1 Chorus and Roland Dimension D. Throw in an onboard 24-bit/192 kHz audio interface and extensive connectivity, and the RD-2000 EX is a performer’s dream.

-Read my full Roland RD-2000 review for more details, side-by-side competitor comparisons, and test results.
+Read my full Roland RD-2000 EX review for more details, side-by-side competitor comparisons, and test results.

 What I like